Education

 Google Classroom has evolved to become an LMS as well as a VLE that’s aimed squarely at academic institutions rather than for business training use cases.

 Within a campus or department, each teacher can have their own Google Classroom, where they can add assignments, quizzes, and materials along with other course information.
-Students then use a unique code to enter classes, where there is teacher-student messaging, and user-friendly integrations with the G Suite ecosystem of apps and services, like Google Docs, Drive, Slides, and YouTube.
+Students then use a unique code to enter classes, where there is teacher-student messaging, and user-friendly integrations with the Google Workplace ecosystem of apps and services, like Google Docs, Drive, Slides, and YouTube.

-Easy to access from any smartphone, tablet, or laptop, Google Classroom works best for asynchronous online learning.
+Easy to access from any smartphone, tablet, or laptop, Google Classroom works best for asynchronous online learning environments.

-Docebo is a comprehensive virtual classroom software built for enterprises with functionality geared towards targeting specific audiences and marketing.
+Docebo is a comprehensive virtual classroom platform built for enterprises.
+Its tools are geared toward business users and online training needs.

 Instructors can create unique training courses or import old e-learning content from a previous LMS, with the platform supporting a wide range of approaches to online learning, including webinars, gamification, microlearning, and virtual classrooms.